x89/Shreddit/README.md

 For Windows users
 -----------------

-1. Make sure you have python installed.
+1. Make sure you have Python installed.
    [Click here for the Python download page](https://www.python.org/downloads/).
 	- **Note:** Install either `python 2.x` or `python 3.x`, not both.
 2. Clone the repository (or download and extract the